-New Oxford caught in catch-22 in title-game loss (column)
+New Oxford caught in catch-22 (column)

 The Central York girls' basketball team brought home the program's first YAIAA title since 1999 on Thursday, Feb.
 16, 2017.
 Jim Seip, GameTimePA.com

 It was trouble from the opening whistle for the New Oxford Colonials.